thepenguinn/alu/README.md

 ### Using alutester

-Basically while you are in `alutester`, you in different modes (just like in vim).
-Currenty there are two modes implemented: `Normal Mode` and `Bit Mode`
+Basically while you are in `alutester`, you are in different modes (just like in vim).
+Currently there are two modes implemented: `Normal Mode` and `Bit Mode`

 #### Normal Mode